HOME BROWSE SALARIES BEST PAYING JOBS

 • Median Salary

-The median salary is 112,000 CAD per year, which means that half (50%) of the population are earning less than 112,000 CAD while the other half are earning more than 112,000 CAD.
+The median salary is 103,000 CAD, which means that 50% of the population in Canada earns less than that while the other half earns more.
 The median represents the middle salary value.
 Generally speaking, you would want to be on the right side of the graph with the group earning more than the median salary.

 Closely related to the median are two values: the 25th and the 75th percentiles.
-Reading from the salary distribution diagram, 25% of the population are earning less than 64,200 CAD while 75% of them are earning more than 64,200 CAD.
-Also from the diagram, 75% of the population are earning less than 304,000 CAD while 25% are earning more than 304,000 CAD.
+Reading from the salary distribution diagram, 25% of the population in Canada earn less than 74,600 CAD while 75% of them earn more.
+Also from the diagram, 75% of the population earn less than 156,000 CAD while 25% earn more than that.

 Salary Comparison by Years of Experience